anuveyatsu/example-mixed-views/README.md

 ### Vega Graph Specifications

 On line 86, we define the second view with vega spec.
 To use "Vega Graph Specification" `specType` inside `views` attribute should be set to `vega` - line 89.
 You can use almost the same specifications inside `spec` attribute, that are used for setting the vega graphs.
 Only difference is that in `data` property, all `url` and `path` attributes are moved out.
-Instead of that, `source` attribute is used to reference a dataset - line 97.
+Instead of that, `name` attribute is used to reference a dataset - line 96.

 ### Other attributes of a "view" property